Mikhail Krechetnikov

 Michael N. Krechetnikov (Михаил Никитич Кречетников, 1729, Moscow, Russian Empire – 9 May 1793, Medzhybizh, Podolie Vice-Royalty, Russian Empire) was a Russian military commander and General of Infantry (General-in-chief).
 He was the younger brother of Pyotr Krechetnikov.

 Life

 The son of Nikita Krechetnikov, a state councillor, he graduated from the Land Gentry Corps and fought with the rank of second major in the Seven Years' War.
 During the Russo-Turkish War he distinguished at Kagul, for which he was promoted to Major-General.
-He then took part in the quelling of a revolt in the Ukraine (Koliyivshchyna) on the orders of Catherine II.
+He then took part in the quelling of a revolt in Ukraine (Koliyivshchyna) on the orders of Catherine II.

 From July 1775 he was governor-poruchik of Tver and then from 1776 governor of Kaluga and Tula.
 In 1790 he was awarded the title of general-anshefa.
 He fought in the Polish–Russian War of 1792, commanded Russian troops in Lithuania and was appointed Governor-General of that area (then including Belarus, Lithuania, western Ukraine and part of Poland) after the First Partition of Poland, before retiring to Russia on the second partition of Poland.